-- 3.92 Working with the Environment Agency, Angmering Parish Council's Emergency Committee installed a webcam at the Black Ditch culvert entrance on Water Lane, at the bottom of Weaver's Hill. - 3.93 It sends an image of the water levels in the culvert hourly.
+- Committee installed a webcam at the Black Ditch culvert entrance on Water Lane, at the bottom of Weaver's Hill. - 3.97 It sends an image of the water levels in the culvert hourly.
 The community can also access the camera image.
-A link is provided on both the Parish Council website and the Angmering Village Life web site. - 3.94 As a result, in Feb 2014 this log (shown in figure 3.4) was spotted blocking the grille, enabling the Environment Agency to be alerted and send a team to remove it and prevent major flooding in the village centre.
+A link is provided on both the Parish Council website and the Angmering Village Life web site. - 3.98 As a result, in Feb 2014 this log was spotted blocking the grille, enabling the Environment Agency to be alerted and immediately send a team to remove it and prevent major flooding in the village centre.